DesyncTheThird/corne-keymap/readme.md

 ### Edit Overlay
 ![Edit Overlay](images/edit_overlay.png?raw=true)
-Activating the `Program` layer while on the `Edit` layer will activate the `Edit Overlay` layer on top (of the `Edit` layer).
+Activating the `Program` and `Edit` layers simultaneously will activate the `Edit Overlay` layer on top (of the `Edit` layer).
 This is implemented via the tri-layer feature, so the layer keys may be released in any order without issue.

 The right hand is replaced with macros useful for editing:
 - The directional `Delete` macros delete in the indicated directions from the current cursor position to the beginning/end of the next word; holding shift deletes to the beginning/end of the current line instead.
 - The `Line` macros add new lines above/below the current line.
-- The `Join` macro joins current line to following line with space between; does not add space if shifted.
+- The `Join` macro joins current line to following line with space between; omits the space if shifted.

 - The three bracket macros enclose the current word with the listed brackets.
 These macros also interoperate with the rollback feature.

-While this layer is active, the `LCTL` modifier is held for the arrow and page keys, and `LSFT` is held for the `Home` and `End` keys.
+If an arrow key is held on the `Edit` layer while this layer is activated, the arrow key will be retriggered with a non-persistent control modifier, allowing quick horizontal navigation/vertical scrolling without having to manually re-press the arrow key after holding a modifier.
+If the modifier has been lost (see below), the arrow key will not be retriggered when the overlay is deactivated, avoiding the pause in motion.

+If the arrow key is released, it will not retain the control modifier on subsequent presses, apart from the `Up`/`Down` keys, which will retain the modifier when alternating between the two keys within 200ms of release. e.g. if `Up` is has the overlay control modifier activated, then `Down` will retain the control modifier if pressed within 200ms of releasing `Up`.

+> [!NOTE]
+> You can modify this feature in the `process_arrow_retrigger` function.